sirthegamercoder/Funker-Optimizer/README.md

 > If you are asked to replace it like massage `Do you want to replace it?` just click `Yes`

 15. Wait for a message to appear that reads `Resized image saved successfully:` and close the tool
+> [!NOTE]
+> Before you close this tool you can press the SSAXMLG button which will redirect to the FNF Spritesheet and XML Generator Web and then close the tool

 > [!WARNING]
 > Conversely, after entering the percentage number, an error & warning message will appear that reads `Failed to save image:` or `No image loaded to resize.`